mr-mixas/Struct-Path.pm/README.md

 Sample:

     $spath = [
-        [1,7],
+        [1,7],              # first spep
-        {regs => qr/foo/}
+        {regs => qr/foo/}   # second step
     ];

-Since v0.50 coderefs (filters) as steps supported as well.
+Since v0.50 hooks (coderefs) as steps supported.
 Path as first argument and stack of references (arrayref) as second passed to it when executed.
 Some true (match) value or false (doesn't match) value expected as output.

 See [Struct::Path::PerlStyle](https://metacpan.org/pod/Struct::Path::PerlStyle) if you're looking for human friendly path definition method.

 # SUBROUTINES